popsps/SWE645-PR4/README.md

 To build and run this project you will need to have `Docker` installed on your machine.
 We will be using `Docker Swarm` for orchestration of services.
 To build and run this project simply run `docker stack deploy -c ./docker-compose.yml swe645`.
 This will create a frontend, a backend, 3 brokers and 3 zookeepers.

-For this project we will be using 3 Amazon `EC2` instances to serve each services.
-The setup for this is exactly as we have previously constructed and can be found at [SWE645-HW2](https://github.com/popsps/SWE645-group-project).
+For this project we will be using 1 Amazon `EC2` instance to serve all the services.
+The setup for this is exactly as what we have previously constructed and can be found at [SWE645-HW2](https://github.com/popsps/SWE645-group-project).

 # UNDERSTANDING PROJECT FROM SCRATCH

 ## JENKINS

 To build and run this project we will be using `Jenkins` to automate the build.
-To achieve this goal we simply run this script.
+To achieve this goal we simply run this script in our Jenkins.

 ```sh
 docker service rm $(docker service ls -q) || true # remove all previous services